ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/VSD_6ph_FD_control/uz_VSD_6ph_FD.rst

 By filtering the fault indices, they can be converted so that only the fault indices of the faulted phases are constant one, while all other fault indices are zero.
 For the filtering an hysteresis band filter followed by an moving average filter is used.
-After the filtering the fault indices have two possible states and are either 0 (no fault in the corresponding phase) or 1 (fault in the corresponding phase) and can therefore be used for OPF detection. [[#DuranGonzalez]_]
+After the filtering the fault indices have two possible states and are either 0 (no fault in the corresponding phase) or 1 (fault in the corresponding phase) and can therefore be used for OPF detection.

+The open phase fault detection is described in detail in [[#DuranGonzalez]_].

-The following module contains functions for calculating the fault indices, applying hysteresis band filtering and evaluating the filtered fault indices.
+The following module contains functions for calculating the fault indices, applying hysteresis band and moving average filtering and evaluating the filtered fault indices.
-A moving average filter is not included.
 The obtained results of the evaluated fault indices can be used for an control scheme during OPF.